-The Department recognized a net income of \$262,820 for the year ended May 31, 2023.
-This represents a decrease of approximately \$352,000 from the prior year.
+The Department recognized a net income of \$3,983 for the year ended May 31, 2024.
+This represents a decrease of approximately \$259,000 from the prior year.

-Sales of electricity decreased approximately \$44,000 from the prior year, largely due to a 3% decrease in customer consumption.
-Sales of electricity totaled \$3,711,000 for the fiscal year ended May 31, 2023.
-In addition, the Department generated another \$76,000 in miscellaneous operating revenues.
+Sales of electricity increased approximately \$60,000 from the prior year, largely due to a 2.7% increase in customer consumption.
+Sales of electricity totaled \$3,771,000 for the fiscal year ended May 31, 2024.
+Revenues from miscellaneous sources were insignificant in fiscal year 2024.

-Total operating expenses experienced an increase of approximately \$54,000 from the prior year.
-Notable changes in operating expenses were: (1) a slight increase in supplemental energy costs (energy costs in excess of the Department's hydro power allotment from NYPA), which was passed onto the customer on a dollar-for-dollar basis; (2) a significant increase in certain employee benefit costs (primarily NYS retirement costs and postemployment health benefits, both of which are determined by independent actuaries), offset by (3) a decrease in repair and maintenance costs in connection with the Department's electric distribution system.
+Total operating expenses experienced an increase of approximately \$291,000 from the prior year.
+Notable changes in operating expenses were: (1) a significant increase in depreciation expense due to the Department's Micro Grid project coming online during fiscal year 2024; (2) a significant increase in certain employee benefit costs (primarily postemployment health benefits, which is determined by an independent actuary, and (3) an increase in repair and maintenance costs in connection with the Department's electric distribution system.

-In addition to the net income generated by the Department during Fiscal Year 2023, the Department also made an \$88,000 contribution to the Village's General Fund.
+In addition to the net income generated by the Department during Fiscal Year 2024, the Department also made an \$88,000 contribution to the Village's General Fund.
 Contributions to the Village are considered a distribution (reduction) of the Department's net position, and do not enter into the determination of the Department's net income.

-During Fiscal Year 2023, the Department made capital improvements of approximately \$1,853,000, which includes those costs related to the Department's re-build and upgrade of the distribution system and other related property.
+During Fiscal Year 2024, the Department made capital improvements of approximately \$665,000, which includes those costs related to the Department's re-build and upgrade of the distribution system and other related property.
 This re-build is commonly referred to by the Department as the "Micro Grid" project.
 These improvements, primarily made to the Department's generating units, distribution system and transportation equipment, were financed from the Department's existing cash balances as well as a grant originally sourced from a federal financial assistance program.
 As such, no new debt was issued related to these improvements.
 The federal grant is considered a contribution in aid of construction and is reported as an increase in the Department's net position, and did not enter into the determination of the Department's net income.

-At May 31, 2023, the Department holds approximately \$3,960,000 in cash.
-Total cash balances include the following: (1) operating cash of \$1,129,000; (2) \$2,132,000 in depreciation reserves, to be used for the replacement of existing operating property; (3) \$404,000 for the payment of future Transmission Congestion Contracts (also known as TCC's); (4) \$168,000 in an energy efficiency reserve to be used for future energy conservation programs; and (5) \$127,000 in customer deposits.
+At May 31, 2024, the Department holds approximately \$3,749,000 in cash.
+Total cash balances include the following: (1) operating cash of \$1,552,000; (2) \$1,460,000 in depreciation reserves, to be used for the replacement of existing operating property; (3) \$404,000 for the payment of future Transmission Congestion Contracts (also known as TCC's); (4) \$207,000 in an energy efficiency reserve to be used for future energy conservation programs; and (5) \$126,000 in customer deposits.